jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 ==== Loop the Resource Descriptions

-The next thing a query engine must do is checking what canonical collections want to save the resource.
+The next thing a query engine must do is checking what canonical collections want to store the resource.
-Worst-case scenario, all collections could save the resource, but they only discover this at the last resource description of each collection.
+Worst-case scenario, all collections could store the resource, but they only discover this at the last resource description of each collection.
 In such a case, all resource descriptions pointed to by canonical collections need to be checked.

 The cost of a single validation can be linear in the number of properties the description has.